-23. (1) Where a Magistrate is satisfied on the basis of information on oath by a police officer that there is reasonable ground to believe that there is in a place an apparatus or computer data - he may issue a warrant authorizing a police officer, with such assistance as may be necessary, to enter the place to search for and seize the apparatus or computer data.
-(2) If a police officer who is undertaking a search under this section has reasonable grounds to believe that - and such computer data is lawfully accessible from, or available to the first apparatus, he may extend the search and seizure to that other apparatus or other place.
+21. (1) Where a Magistrate is satisfied on the basis of Search and information on oath by a police officer that there is reasonable ground to believe that there is in a place an apparatus or computer data - he may issue a warrant authorizing a police officer, with such assistance as may be necessary, to enter the place to search for and seize the apparatus or computer data.